1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Advice: When in doubt about the appropriateness of your outfit for an office function, use discretion.
 Save the "weekend wear" for a night on the town with friends or a date with your significant other -- not the company holiday bash.
 For women, a modest dress or skirt or slacks paired with a blouse will do.
 You can jazz it up with jewelry or a scarf.
 For men, you can't go wrong with a suit.
 If that's overdoing it, however, a pair of slacks with a dress shirt and tie or sweater should suffice.

-Religion is probably the worst topic to discuss in this type of setting.
-It would be better to spend the entire time talking about politics, which can be a controversial issue in itself, rather than getting in a heated debate on religious views.
+Religion is probably the worst topic to discuss in this type of setting, although politics is giving it a run for its money these days.
+Be smart and avoid both, but in particular avoid getting in a heated debate on religious views.

 At one office holiday party I attended, the DJ began playing Al Green's "Let's Stay Together."
 A fellow co-worker proceeded to ask the small group of us standing around if we knew that Green had since become a pastor.
 The majority of us replied no, and the same co-worker continued on with, "Have you found Jesus, yourself?"
 After a few seconds of awkward silence, the group dispersed.

 Advice: Religion is not suitable fodder for any work-related event, period.
 Employers work hard to make their employees feel comfortable, and even off-campus events are no exception to the standard.
 There is nothing wrong with using "Merry Christmas" to greet a fellow co-worker, but don't be surprised if your colleague responds with, "Well, I celebrate Kwanzaa, but thanks."
 In general, it's best to stick with a nonreligious holiday frame of mind.
 There are many other topics to discuss, from world affairs to sports to the stock market to your families.